timesize/monster-oop/03-angular-mean/http/27/README.md

 </details>

-**In Angular, how do we get form data when it's submitted and serialize it?**  Getting the data is a simple application of `ng-model`, with an object waiting in the controller to track form data.
+<details><summary>**In Angular, how do we get form data when it's submitted and serialize it?**  Getting the data is a simple application of `ng-model`, with an object waiting in the controller to track form data.
 To enable submit, we'll need a submit button inside the form, an `ng-submit` attribute in the form tag, and a function in the controller to handle the submit event.

-<details><summary>click to see sample code...</summary>
+Click for sample code!</summary>

   ```html
   <!-- html -->
   <form ng-submit="projectCtrl.createProject();">